 Technology plays a large role in audiovisual heritage preservation

 With approximately 530,000 hours of audio and video recordings yet to migrate, success will depend upon a concerted preservation effort over many years.

 Similarly, LAC's motion picture film collection is facing the same threat of technological obsolescence and will require a comparable preservation strategy in the very near future.

 Preservation of Digital Documentary Heritage

-Library and Archives Canada's growing collection of digital documentary heritage, which includes online and Internet publications, websites, textual documents, images and audiovisual recordings, must be preserved for use by future generations.
-To meet the challenge of preserving digital collections in a rapidly changing social and technological environment LAC is developing a suite of Trusted Digital Repository services for its digital collection: ingest, storage, management, and access to.
+Library and Archives Canada's growing collection of digital documentary heritage, which includes online publications, websites, textual documents, images and audiovisual recordings, must be preserved for use by future generations.
+To meet the challenge of preserving digital collections in a rapidly changing social and technological environment, LAC is developing a suite of digital repository services for its digital collection: ingest, storage, management, and access.